-BALI GoLandscape and YMCA Training joined forces in October 2018 in a bid to get more young people into landscaping.
+BALI GoLandscape and Central YMCA joined forces in October 2018 in a bid to get more young people into landscaping.
 GoLandscape is the education and careers arm of BALI - The British Association of Landscape Industries – which was formed in response to a shrinking, under skilled workforce.
 It’s hoped that this new partnership will reboot the reputation of the industry and debunk the myth that gardening is just for grandads.

 BALI has over 900 members comprising of landscapers, colleges, designers and suppliers.
 According to a recent BALI members’ survey, horticulture businesses are finding it hard to recruit the right people with the right skills: